 Sumner Brooks is a registered dietitian nutritionist specializing in eating disorders and a Certified Intuitive Eating counselor.
 She's the producer of the EDRDpro Symposium for professionals, She's also the co-author of the non-diet guidebook Savvy Girl: A Guide to Eating, a short 4 hour-read for women of all ages based on the Intuitive Eating philosophy.
 Sumner also works at a gastroenterology specialty clinic in Portland, Oregon where she utilizes a non-diet approach to treat patients struggling with digestive concerns and eating disorders.
 Out of the office she's found soaking up time with her 2 year old daughter and getting outdoors in the beauty of the Pacific Northwest.
-Find her online at EatToLiveHappy.com, and sign up for the EDRDpro Symposium for webinars with 15 experts on intuitive eating and Health at Every Size (including Christy!).
+Sign up for her EDRDpro Symposium for webinars with 15 experts on intuitive eating and Health at Every Size (including Christy!).

 This episode is brought to you by Plum Deluxe, a Fair Trade tea company that's committed to fostering mindfulness, compassion, and community.
 Check out their great selection of teas, and help support the podcast with every purchase!

 Join the new Food Psych Facebook group to connect with fellow listeners around the world!

 Sumner’s disordered relationship with food from a young age that included bingeing and overeating